openjdk/guide/src/guide/jbs-jdk-bug-system.md

 1. If the issue is a duplicate, close it as such.
 1. If the issue belongs to a different area (it was filed in libraries, but it is an HotSpot issue), transfer it to the correct component/subcomponent making sure that the state remains [New]{.jbs-field}.
-1. If the issue is incomplete, add a comment noting what is needed and close the bug as [Resolved]{.jbs-field} - 'Incomplete'.
+1. If the issue is incomplete, add a comment noting what is needed and close the bug as [Resolved]{.jbs-field} - `Incomplete`.
 If no more information is obtained within reasonable time, the issue should be closed ([Closed]{.jbs-field} - `Incomplete`).

 Now that the issue is in the right component and has the basic information, the analysis continues to get a more detailed understanding of the issue, and what should be done: